 Containers made entirely of welded mesh or wire mesh are not suitable for air transport.

 For more details see: www.iata.org/whatwedo/cargo/live-animals/pets/Pages/index.aspx

 Pet owners should be aware of heat stress and take steps to minimise the risk.
 Heat stress occurs when heat generation exceeds the body’s ability to lose heat and it can be fatal.
 Environmental predisposing factors include a warm/hot humid environment, lack of adequate shade, lack of adequate ventilation and lack of water.

 To minimise the risk of heat stress during air transport, choose a container that complies with the IATA regulations and book flights that will take place when the temperature is cooler, for example, avoid flying when it is hot, and avoid flights during the hot parts of the day.
 If the temperature will be high that day rescheduling the flight to another cooler day is recommended.

-Any animal is susceptible to heat stress however some animals may be at increased risk including obese animals, brachycephalic breeds, heavy coated breeds; animals with respiratory, cardiovascular and/or brain disease and animals travelling from a cooler climate to a warmer climate.
+Any animal is susceptible to heat stress but some animals may be at increased risk including overweight animals, brachycephalic breeds, heavy coated breeds (such as Newfoundlands, Malamutes, Siberian Huskies, Samoyeds and Persian cats); animals with respiratory, cardiovascular and/or brain disease and animals travelling from a cooler climate to a warmer climate.
 Very young or very old animals may also be more susceptible.
 Please see the IATA regulations for age restrictions and recommendations.